You are here

 Can we apply to NOT-OD-20-120 under our NCI cancer grant (P30) or a HRSA grant?
 I realize the NOT-OD-20-120 NOSI is intended for individual NIH research awards rather than large-scale networks; however, it is unclear if we must apply under an R01.

-NOT-OD-20-120 is not restricted to R01 or equivalent mechanisms; active non-fellowship, non-career NIH research and resource grants and cooperative agreements may apply through NOT-OD-20-120.
+NOT-OD-20-120 is not restricted to R01 or equivalent mechanisms.
+Active research and resource grants, cooperative agreements, and small business grants (SBIR and STTRs) are eligible to apply through NOT-OD-20-120.
+NRSA training and fellowship grants, and career development awards are not eligible to apply for funding.
 Note, applicants that are part of the eligible large-scale networks, consortia or centers listed on NOT-OD-20-121 are encouraged to apply through that NOSI.
 Also, a parent grant cannot apply to both NOT-OD-20-120 and NOT-OD-20-121.

 Grants from another federal agency or funding organization may not apply to these NIH competitive revisions NOSIs.